frank-oc/solarized-theme/README.md

 # Solarized Theme

 Dark and light custom UI themes for Sublime Text 2.
 This theme is forked from the already quite excellent [Soda theme](https://github.com/buymeasoda/soda-theme) and adjusted for the [Solarized](http://ethanschoonover.com/solarized) color scheme.

 Note: This is still work in progress.

 ## Installation

-If you are a git user, the best way to install the theme and keep up to date is to clone the repo directly into your `Packages` directory in the Sublime Text 2 application settings area.

-### Using Git

-Go to your Sublime Text 2 `Packages` directory and clone the theme repository using the command below:

-    git clone https://github.com/frank-oc/solarized-theme/ "Theme - Solarized"
+Use [Package Control](https://github.com/buymeasoda/soda-theme.git) to add the repository and then install this package (solarized-theme).

 ### Download Manually

 * Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to `Theme - Solarized`
+* Unzip the files and rename the folder to `solarized-theme`
 * Copy the folder to your Sublime Text 2 `Packages` directory

 ## Activating the theme